urbit/urbit/urb/zod/docs/pub/doc/arvo/eyre/commentary.md

 To understand `/~/at`, there will first be a brief diversion to `~/auth.json`.
 `auth.json`, perk `[%auth %json]`, in `++process-auth` serves `++stat-json:ya`, containing such information as the serving ship, which identities are associated with this session, and `oryx`, a CSRF token.
-The latter must be present on all stateful requests, and is assigned a new `cyst` to track the current client incarnation of the session.
-In this case, however, it is needed only to execute a log in.
+An oryx must be present on all stateful requests, in this case executing a log in.
+It also saves the new/old session using `abet`.

 XX explain `ixor` here and not [later](#ixor)?